ovh/utask/README.md

 - `metadata`: an object representing the metadata of the plugin, that will be usable as `{{.step.xxx.metadata}}` in the templating engine.
 - `err`: an error if the execution of the plugin failed. uTask is based on `github.com/juju/errors` package to determine if the returned error is a `CLIENT_ERROR` or a `SERVER_ERROR`.

 __Warning: `output` and `metadata` should not be named structures but plain map.
-Otherwise, you might encounter some inconsistencies in templating as keys could be different before and after marshalling in database.__
+Otherwise, you might encounter some inconsistencies in templating as keys could be different before and after marshalling in the database.__

 ### Init Plugins